-Gaviota tarplant is an annual that occur in coastal grasslands and coastal sage scrub (USFWS 2011) as well as in disturbed habitats along roads on VAFB (USAF 2020e).
+Gaviota tarplant is an annual that occurs in coastal grasslands and coastal sage scrub (USFWS 2011) as well as in disturbed habitats along roads on VSFB (USAF 2020e).
 Gaviota tarplant has the potential to occur within all habitat types with low growing vegetation in the areas of the ROI north of Shuman Creek (MSRS 2020).
 Historically, stands of this species have been observed along Point Sal Road north of Shuman Creek and the species has been known to occur near LF-09 which is used for Minuteman III testing (Figure 3-2).
 Gaviota tarplant is likely to occur in the proposed utility line construction along Point Sal Road and may occur in the maintained firebreak areas near LF-09.
+The laydown area associated with LF-04 is suitable habitat for the Gaviota tarplant, which was identified in a 2020 biological survey of the laydown area.

 Lompoc yerba santa is an evergreen shrub which may grow up to 16 feet tall and is endemic to Santa Barbara County (MSRS 2020).
-This plant forms stands in chaparral, coastal scrub, and pine forest habitats on VAFB (MSRS 2020).
+This plant forms stands in chaparral, coastal scrub, and pine forest habitats on VSFB (MSRS 2020).
 In the ROI, a single stand of Lompoc yerba santa occurs near the proposed utility line north of 35th Street (Figure 3-3).

 Table 3-10.
-Threatened and Endangered Species in the VAFB ROI.
-Species Name Scientific Name Federal Listing Status Occurrence in the New Construction ROI Occurrence in the Testing ROI Plants Gaviota tarplant Deinandra increscens ssp. villosa Е Within utility line corridor north of Shuman Creek Near LF-09 Lompoc yerba santa Eriodictyon capitatum Е Stand north of 35th Street within utility line corridor - Invertebrates Vernal pool fairy shrimp Branchinecta lynchi Т Vernal pools near Component Operations Facility, within GBSD Vehicle Processing Facility Site, and within utility line corridor - Amphibians California red-legged frog Rana draytonii Т Ponds and streams near Component Operations Facility, GBSD Schoolhouse Alternative 1, and within utility corridor - Birds Marbled murrelet Brachyramphus marmoratus Т - Nearshore Marine, Rare.
+Threatened and Endangered Species in the VSFB ROI.
+Species Name Scientific Name Federal Listing Status Occurrence in the New Construction ROI Occurrence in the Testing ROI Plants Gaviota tarplant Deinandra increscens ssp. villosa E Within utility line corridor north of Shuman Creek Near LF04 and LF-09 Lompoc yerba santa Eriodictyon capitatum E Stand north of 35th Street within utility line corridor - Invertebrates Vernal pool fairy shrimp Branchinecta lynchi Т Vernal pools near Component Operations Facility, within GBSD Vehicle Processing Facility Site, and within utility line corridor - Amphibians California red-legged frog Rana draytonii Т Ponds and streams near Component Operations Facility, GBSD Schoolhouse Alternative 1, and within utility corridor - Birds Marbled murrelet Brachyramphus marmoratus Т - Nearshore Marine, Rare.
 Western snowy plover (Pacific Coast DPS) Charadrius nivosus nivosus Т - Coastal sandy beaches and dunes.
-California least tern Sterna antillarum browni Е - Coastal beaches and dunes.
+California least tern Sterna antillarum browni E - Coastal beaches and dunes.
 Nesting at Purisima Point.
 Mammals Southern sea otter Enhydra lutris nereis Т - Nearshore marine